rodonguyen/CoolerDate/README.md

    npm run test
    ```

+### Documentation
-- Once the server is up and running, interactive Swagger Documentation can be found in
+Once the server is up and running (by entering `npm run dev`), interactive Swagger Documentation can be found in
    ```
    http://127.0.0.1:3001/coolerdate/api-docs
    ```

+# Front-End

+It's being migrated to an independent repository.
+For the time being, you can access the code at [this link](https://github.com/rodonguyen/my_website/blob/master/src/pages/DateMe.js).

 <!--